A man died from Alaskapox last month. Here's what we know about the virus

 The first six cases of Alaskapox were discovered in the Fairbanks area, but the more recent case occurred in the Kenai Peninsula, indicating that the virus is more geographically widespread in the state than previously known.

-The Alaska Section of Epidemiology, along with the CDC and the University of Alaska Museum, are working outside of the interior region of the state to test small mammals for the virus.
+The Alaska Section of Epidemiology, along with the CDC and the University of Alaska Museum, are working outside the state's interior region to test small mammals for the virus.

 State health officials are also urging Alaska doctors to familiarize themselves with the symptoms of Alaskapox and report any suspected cases to the Section of Epidemiology.